 The concept of a “software patent” is somewhat of a misnomer.
-A pure software algorithm that is disembodied from any technology or machine is probably not “eligible subject matter”, meaning that the subject matter of the patent claims won’t even be examined for any other patentability issues like novelty.
+A pure software algorithm that is disembodied from any technology or machine is probably not USPTO “eligible subject matter”, meaning that the subject matter of the patent claims won’t even be examined for other patentability issues like novelty.

 To patent a invention that utilizes a software application, whether the software executes on a mobile device, a desktop or laptop computer, or a dedicated computer or server, the claims in the patent application must be directed to more than just an abstract idea such as an algorithm.